fullmoonissue/tas-scaffolding/README.md

 [Associated documentation](http://tasvideos.org/Bizhawk/BK2Format.html)

-One of the 5 files of the archive is `Input Log.txt` which is a representation of your inputs.
+One of the 5 files of the archive is `Input Log.txt` which is a representation of your inputs (understood by BizHawk).

 So, to "translate" the lua inputs into BizHawk inputs, the `make` task to do it is `make TAS=any% bizhawk-dump`.